Assignment 1

 Click the text below for additional hints.

-Hint 1: Try to think what layout strategy suits the different layout problems; positioning (e.g. relative, absolute, fixed), use of flexbox(distribute elements in a row/column)
+Hint 2: Try to think what layout strategy suits the different layout problems; try to solve every problem with Flexbox first and remember positioning (e.g. relative, absolute, fixed); every layout problem in this assignment can be solved with Flexbox, though not always in a trivial way.

-Hint 2: You can easily center elements both vertically and horizontally using flexbox
+Hint 3: You can easily center elements both vertically and horizontally using Flexbox.

-Hint 3: If you want to target elements that have two specific classes, you can use the selector .class1.class2
+Hint 4: If you want to target elements that have two specific classes, you can use the selector .class1.class2.

-Hint 4: You can position elements relatively inside a flexbox parent.
+Hint 6: You can position elements relatively inside a Flexbox parent.

-Hint 6: If you can describe a unique hierarchy to an element, you can select a specific element even though it has no id
+Hint 8: You can target elements by their parent or ancestor elements.
+If you can describe a unique DOM-path to an element or a set of classes that uniquely identify it, you can select a specific element even though it has no id.

 Optional task 1